 The arp (address resolution protocol) is a simple Windows network command-line utility used to view and manage the arp cache.
 The arp cache is a collection of IP and MAC addresses of devices on your local network that your computer knows about.
 This tool is typically used in troubleshooting network issues.

-The commands shown here are tested on Windows 8 but most will work in other versions of Windows as well.
-In this article, we will cover the following:
+The commands shown here are tested on computer with Windows 8 but most will work in other versions of Windows as well.

 Arp command (address resolution protocol) is used to view and manage the arp cache.
 The arp cache contains a dynamic list of IP addresses of the devices (computers, routers) your computer communicated with recently.
-More importantly, along with the IP address, the MAC address of the device is also stored in the cache.
+More importantly, along with the IP address, the MAC address (the 6-byte 'burned-in' physical/hardware address) of the device is also stored in the cache.

 The purpose for maintaining an arp cache is to improve network performance.
 When your computer communicates with a device, regardless of whether it is on your local network (e.g., file server) or is external to it (e.g., website, ftp server), your computer needs to know the MAC address of the device to communicate with it.
 In the case of external devices, your computer needs to communicate with your network router.
 Within the same network, all hosts communicate with each other by addressing each other by their MAC address.